 Around this age, you’ll notice that your child has already achieved many social milestones when compared to their social skills of last year.
 You will see how your kid will be very interested in interacting with other kids, instead of staying with you, or play independently side-to-side with other children.
 You might sense that your child has gotten better at tolerating frustration, ending temper tantrums, or sharing with others.

 As their sense of self and identity grows, you’ll discover that your little one starts having specific playmates that they drift towards as the first friendships start to arise.

 This means great news for you!
-After the so-called “terrible twos”, you’ll probably have calmer playing sessions in your horizon!
-Although sometimes kids are able to solve conflicts with playmates on their own, keep encouraging her to engage in positive social behaviors, as this will prove enriching to your child’s emotional intelligence and relationship-building skills.
+After the so-called “terrible twos”, you’ll probably have calmer playing sessions on your horizon!
+Although sometimes kids are able to solve conflicts with playmates on their own, keep encouraging them to engage in positive social behaviors, as this will prove enriching to your child’s emotional intelligence and relationship-building skills.